 - The number of students per class is very small; never more than 8, and usually 3 -4.
 During 3 hours of class per day, this gives plenty of opportunity for students to talk.

-- Usually the contact with the language does not stop after class hours.
-The teachers and the students are living close to each other, and together they create a community.
+- Usually contact with the language does not stop after class hours.
+The teachers and the students live together on campus – or very nearby – and create a community.
 Many of the after-the-class-activities are organized in order to encourage contact between the members of this small community.

-- The environment is really friendly and relaxed.
-No reason for stress or any kind of formalities.
-After all, learning is a game and a pleasure.
+- The environment is friendly and relaxed.
+There is no reason for stress or formality, as we believe that learning should be a game and a pleasure.

 - We always try to make our lessons as intensive, challenging and interesting as possible.
 In this way even our beginners reach a fairly advanced level after only two weeks.